xxinyizhao/FPGA-Baccarat-Game/README.md

-Here’s a polished README you can use for your personal project portfolio focusing on **Task 5** of the CPEN 311 Baccarat Lab, highlighting your work with Gorata Gaolaolwe:

----

 # CPEN 311: Lab 1 – Baccarat Game (Task 5)

 ## Overview
+**Contributers**: Xinyi Zhao and Gorata Gaolaolwe

-I designed a baccarat game engine with my lab partner Gorata Gaolaolwe for our CPEN 311 (Digital Systems Design) course.
+We designed a baccarat game engine for our CPEN 311 (Digital Systems Design) course.
 We implemented a baccarat game on the DE1-SoC FPGA board, including a random number generator, datapath, state machine, score computation, and seven-segment display outputs.
 This game follows the **Punto Banco** variant of Baccarat, automating all card dealing, scoring, and score display.

 ---